A Pastoral Response to Faith and Race | June 26, 2020

 We affirm that God grants civil authority and their civil servants ideally for human flourishing and for the peaceful advance of his gospel wherever possible.
 The scriptures teach us that God grants measured authority and responsibility for agents of the state to uphold good and restrict evil.
 We, therefore, recognize our law enforcement officers and first responders as bearers of that responsibility.
 We want to join them in their stated desire to serve and protect, even though elements of that system make that desire difficult or at times impossible.
 We recognize the vulnerability and the dignity of those in our body who serve in those roles.
 Therefore, we reject any efforts to destroy those image-bearers, and at the same time, we desire our policing to be fair and just and devoid of any type of brutality and corruption.

 So here is how we would like you to engage with us.
 We want to be a congregation that listens, learns, and acts.
-We are setting up opportunities to listen.
-It begins with our Cohort conversations next month where we will listen to stories from within our congregation, we are compiling all types of resources for you and your family to learn, and we are organizing action plans for you to join with others to make a difference in our community.
+We are setting up opportunities to listen, compiling all types of resources for you and your family to learn, and organizing action plans for you to join with others to make a difference in our community.

 Check back often as we seek to do what our Lord taught us to pray for, to seek God’s kingdom first.
 We believe there is hope for a better world, and that that hope is found in the promise of God’s kingdom, and our call to be agents of change.
 Thank you for your faithful support for Bethany and to the mission and vision to multiply blessings across our congregation, community, and beyond.